 Spunkmeyer’s words got caught in his throat, and he couldn’t form a proper sentence.
-When he waited too long, Ferro opened the door, glaring at him.
-She raised her fist to hit him, but stopped, slowly lowering her fist as she looked Spunkmeyer in the eye.
+When he waited too long, Ferro opened the door and glared at him.
+She raised her fist to punch him off the ladder but stopped, slowly lowering her hand as she looked Spunkmeyer in the eye.

 “Let me talk to you,” Spunkmeyer said.
 “Please?”

 He could see Ferro completely letting her guard down.
-It came in the form of more tears making her gray eyes sparkle.
-Again, she let Spunkmeyer into her room, and sat on the bed, hunching in on herself as she sobbed.
+It came in the form of more tears, making her blue eyes sparkle.
+She let Spunkmeyer into her room and sat on the bed, hunching in on herself as she sobbed.

 “Nah, don’t be.
 Not your fault.”

 “Well, I’m also sorry for almost punching you.”
 Ferro sighed.
 “I’m hopeless, I know.
 I shouldn’t be here anymore.
 But I don’t want to get kicked out.
 I don’t want to be a failure.”

 “You’re not hopeless.
 I’ve observed you, and I think you try to plow through things a little too hard because you’re so afraid of someone getting pissed off at you.”